anywhichway/nano-memoize/README.md

-# Faster than fast, smaller than micro ... a nano speed and size memoizer.
+# Faster than fast, smaller than micro ... nano-memoizer.

 # Introduction